Exception Filtering

 When multiple filtering strategies are configured, they’re evaluated in this order:

-HandleWhen): Takes precedence over all other filters - Whitelist (
+HandleWhen): Takes precedence over the whitelist and blacklist - Whitelist (

 Handle<T>): Only retry whitelisted exceptions - Blacklist (

-DoNotHandle<T>): Retry all except blacklisted exceptions - Default: Retry all exceptions except
+DoNotHandle<T>): Retry all except blacklisted exceptions - Default: Retry every remaining exception

 Important: You cannot mix Handle<T>() and DoNotHandle<T>() - choose either whitelist or blacklist approach, not both.